 “I have delved deep into Oriental antiquities and also into those of Greece and Rome.
 I have devoured the works of theologians, philosophers, physicists, geologists, and naturalists.
 I have learnt.
 I have thought.
 I have lost my faith.” – RotA

 Arcade is many things.
 As Arcadia, it’s the town built by the survivors of post-apocalyptic Earth in “The 100”.
 It’s the province of the ancient world where the cult of Pan originated, and the name of French Americans and Canadians which originated the term “Cajun”, now linked to Louisiana.
+It’s the name of the ship that transported the dinosaurs in Jurassic World.
 Arcade also has a place in Satanic literary tradition: in his book Revolt of the Angels, Anatole France created a literary character, Arcade, who rebelled against Jehovah after learning atomism and science.

 An Epicurean under-current exists throughout the work: the bed-side book that the angel was reading during his awakening was Lucretius’ On the Nature of Things–particularly, the copy that had Voltaire’s notes.
 Mention of Gassendi is also made.

 The novel reminds one of the series Once Upon a Time, where everyday characters in our world derive their transcendental identities from their heavenly origins–but instead of being drawn from fairy tales, these characters are drawn from the angelic hosts.
 It also reminded me of the series Lucifer–which was recently cancelled by its network and will be rebooted on Netflix to give fans (who were clamoring for more) some semblance of closure.
 Its main character is based on the Neil Gaiman character Lucifer Morningstar, and–as in Revolt of the Angels–it precipitates fallen angels into modern cities, living modern lives while evolving and going on adventures as their archetypal characters.